ParadiseSS13/Paradise/tgui/docs/converting-old-nano-interfaces.md

 ## Frontend

-The very first thing to note is the name of the `ract` file containing the old interface.
+The very first thing to note is the name of the `tmpl` file containing the old interface.
 Whatever the name is (minus the extension) is going to be what the route key is going to be.

 One thing I like to do before starting work on a conversion is screenshot what the old interface looks like so I have something to reference to make sure that the styling can line up as well.